Equatorial Guinea

 Current environmental issues affecting the Equatorial Guinean or Equatoguinean people: deforestation (forests are threatened by agricultural expansion, fires, and grazing); desertification; water pollution (tap water is non-potable); wildlife preservation.

-Google maps Equatorial Guinea
+Google Maps Equatorial Guinea

 The capital and other divisions